Salmon Croquettes are one of the quintessential Southern Soul Food dishes! Perfectly seasoned and delicious, you'll love these baked or pan-fried!

 Make the Croquettes

-- Drain liquid from canned salmon
+- Drain liquid from canned salmon14 ounces pink salmon

 - Place salmon on saucer and gently remove skin and bones

-- Place salmon in medium bowl
+- Place salmon in medium bowl and fluff with fork

-- Using a ½ cup measuring cup; place salmon into measuring cup, pat down till firm; gently remove patty from cup
+- Using a 1/2 cup measuring cup; place salmon into measuring cup, pat down till firm; gently remove patty from cup

 - Using a spatula, place salmon patties in hot oil; turn heat down to medium